autosoft-dev/code-bert/README.md

   -m, --show_match      Shall we show the matches?
 (Default false)
 ```

+## code-bert Docker

+It has been request by our users and here it is!
+You will not need to go through any painful setup process at all.
+We have Dockerized the entire thing for you.
+Here are the steps to use it.

+- Pull the image `docker pull codistai/codebert`

+- Assuming that you have a bunch of files to be analyzed under `test_files` in your present working directory, run this command - `docker run -v "$(pwd)"/test_files:/usr/src/app/test_files -it codistai/codebert run_pipeline -r test_files`

+- If you wish to analyze any other directory, simply change the mounting option in the `docker run` command (the path after `-v` the format should be `full/local/path:/usr/src/app/<mount_dir_name>`) and also mention the same `<mount_dir_name>` after the `run_pipeline` command.

+## 🎮 code-bert example

-So, let's say you have a directory called `test_files` with some python files in it.
-This is how you can analyze them
+SLet's say you have a directory called `test_files` with some python files in it.
+Here is how to run the analysis:

 `run_pipeline  -r test_files`

-A prompt will appear to confirm the model location.
-Once you confirm that then the algorithm will take one file at a time and analyze that, recursively on the whole directory.
+The algorithm will take one file at a time to analyze recursively on the whole directory and prompt out a report of not matching function-docstring pairs.

-🏆 It should produce a report like the following -

 ```
  ======== Analysing test_files/test_code_add.py =========